 The factors listed above are the best ways to determine the prognosis for a person with meningioma.
 Researchers are currently looking for tumor markers that could make meningioma easier to diagnose and allow the staging of adult CNS tumors.
 These tools may someday make it possible for doctors to determine how quickly a brain tumor will grow and spread, develop more effective treatments, and more accurately predict prognosis.

-Information about the tumor will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this meningioma.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section to continue reading this guide.
+Information about the tumor will help the doctor recommend a specific treatment plan.
+The next section in this guide is Treatment Options.
+You may use the menu to choose a different section to read in this guide.